 Barry O’Donnell – Treasurer

-The Adult Literacy Rural Trust started at a kitchen table in Port Waikato.
+The Rural Youth and Adult Literacy Trust started at a kitchen table in Port Waikato.
 In 2011 Josephine Poland, one of the trustees, was asked by a local Port Waikato woman if she would help her with her literacy.
 Three months (and, in terms of her progress, the equivalent of 3 years of school) later, she surprised Jo by reading the instructions on some software they were about to try.
 Her comment was, ‘Yeah!
 I know!
 I read things now – because I CAN.’

 Spurred on by this, Josephine, Vijay Satyanand and Richard Winch started the Trust (initially called the Adult Literacy Trust) in August of 2011, recognising the unmet need for daily literacy lessons for adults living in isolated rural areas was